 Research Update: Dr. Naomi Caselli’s Team Extends Investigation into Language Deprivation in Deaf Children

-Caselli, N., Pyers, J. (in press).
+Caselli, N., Pyers, J. (2017).
 The road to language learning is not entirely iconic: Neighborhood density, iconicity, and frequency facilitate sign language acquisition.
 Psychological Science.

 Caselli, N., Sevcikova Sehyr, Z., Cohen-Goldberg, A., Emmorey, K. (2016).
 ASL-LEX: A Lexical Database for American Sign Language.
 Behavior Research Methods.